Vahram Papazyan (athlete): Life

-Of Armenian descent, Vahram Papazyan was born in Constantinople and was the son of Sarkis who was a newsstand owner.
-During the dawn of every morning, Papazyan would run from his residence in the Bebek neighborhood of Istanbul to the Babiali to pick up news and return it to his fathers kiosk.
+Of Armenian descent, Vahram Papazyan was born in Istanbul and was the son of Sarkis, who was a newsstand owner.
+During the dawn of every morning, Papazyan would run from his residence in the Bebek neighborhood of Istanbul to the Babiali to pick up news and return it to his father's kiosk.
 After completing this task, Papazyan ran to Robert College where he attended school.

 In the 1906 Intercalated Games held in Athens, Vahram Papazyan participated in the 800 meters and 1,500 meters run finishing 8th place and not finishing respectively.
 At the age of 13 years and 256 days, Papazyan was the youngest man to compete at the 1906 Athens Olympics.

 When Turkey was admitted to the International Olympic Committee (IOC) in 1911, president of Turkey's Olympic committee Selim Sırrı Tarcan placed advertisements in the local Ikdam and Sabah newspapers in order to recruit athletes for the 1912 Olympic Games in Stockholm.
 Papazyan immediately responded to the advertisement and expressed his desires to participate in the games.

-In order to cover the costs of the trip, Vahram Papazyan requested financial assistance from the Armenian sports club Ardavast in which he was a member of.
-In order to raise money and awareness for Papazyan, the Ardavast sports club organized a theatrical play at the Greek Theatre in the Arnavutköy neighborhood of Constantinople where Papazyan himself played a minor acting role.
-Due to the success of the event, the funds ultimately covered Papazyan's entire Olympic expenses.
+In order to cover the costs of the trip, Vahram Papazyan requested financial assistance from the Armenian sports club Ardavast, of which he was a member.
+In order to raise money and awareness for Papazyan, the Ardavast sports club organized a theatrical play at the Greek Theatre in the Arnavutköy neighborhood of Istanbul where Papazyan himself played a minor acting role.
+Due to the event's success, the funds ultimately covered Papazyan's entire Olympic expenses.

 Upon arriving in Stockholm, Papazyan noticed that the streets and important buildings were adorned with flags of all the countries participating in the Olympic Games, but there was no Ottoman flag:

-After his participation in the Olympics, Vahram Papazyan returned to the Ottoman Empire.
+After participating in the Olympics, Vahram Papazyan returned to the Ottoman Empire.
 After graduating from Robert College in 1913, he was instrumental in the founding of the Armenian General Athletic Association.

 When the Armenian genocide ensued, Papazyan managed to survive and eventually settled in Beirut.

 He married Annette Egavian and had two sons named Robert and Harold and two daughters named Yolanda and Diane.

-Vahram Papazyan ultimately moved to the United States where he became an electrical engineer.
-He was associated with the Eddy & Co. in Providence, Rhode Island for more than 35 years before retiring.
+Vahram Papazyan ultimately moved to the United States, where he became an electrical engineer.
+He was associated with Eddy & Co. in Providence, Rhode Island, for more than 35 years before retiring.
 He died in the Armenian Home for the Aged in Emerson at the age of 92.
 He is buried at the Swan Point Cemetery in Providence, Rhode Island.

 Olympics

 In the 1912 Summer Olympics, Vahram Papazyan did not finish both the Men's 800 metres and Men's 1500 metres.

-According to the Turkish Ministry of Youth and Sports, during the Men's 1500 metres, Vahram Papazyan had a "fabulous tempo" and was leading the race which positioned him for first place.
+According to the Turkish Ministry of Youth and Sports, during the Men's 1500 metres, Vahram Papazyan had a "fabulous tempo" and was leading the race, which positioned him for first place.
 However, when about 20–25 meters remained in the race, Papazyan suddenly felt dizzy and collapsed.